KlaBier/klabier.github.io/_posts/2025-02-02-LCW-step-by-step.md

 Figure 24: This is how our e-mail looks like {:.figcaption}

-“I hope this has helped you get a better understanding of the aspects of Lifecycle Workflows, Custom Extensions, and Logic Apps.
+“I hope this has helped you get a better understanding of the aspects of Lifecycle Workflows, Custom Extensions and Logic Apps.

 Enjoy trying it out 😀